microwave-inc/microwave/readme.md

 # Welcome to Microwave bot's official repo
-Here you will find many things you can use for your bot, if you want to make a optimization let one of the dev's know (yapudjus or galaxine)
+Here you will find many things you can use for your bot, have an issue? shoot us an [email](mailto:help@microwavebot.tech) or open an issue

 # Table Of Contents